LucasBrunengo/Python-for-Data-Science/README.md

 * Description: Create a simple to-do list application with functions to add and show tasks.

-* Input: Tasks to add.
+* Input: Tasks to add and an input to show the current tasks.

 ![To do list Input](Screenshots/Session2_Ex3_Inp_ToDoList.png)